mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 *relevant fragment of the attacker's template*

-Doing so the attacker has access to a reverse shell on the potenzio's server.
+Doing so the attacker had access to a reverse shell on Potenzio's server.
 The attacker then tested the newly created template sending a request where the *random* parameter's value was decoded into the  **ls -la** command, exposing the files present on the server

 Attacker's forged url :